 Negotiating with All Your Secured Creditors

-Before handing over any valuable asset or property to your secured creditor, you must consider negotiating with your creditor for releasing you effectively from owing any deficiency.
+Before handing over any valuable asset or property to your secured creditor, you must consider negotiating with your creditor to release you effectively from owing any deficiency.

 Negotiating Effectively with Unsecured Creditors

-Once your unsecured creditors are informed about the impending closure of your business, they would start getting panicky and would be making frantic calls to you and asking you to pay off the debt you owe.
-You must simply inform your creditors that you would surely get back to them earliest possible as you are preparing a plan to make a fair debt settlement offer.
+Once your unsecured creditors are informed about the impending closure of your business, they start getting panicky and make frantic calls to you and ask you to pay off the debt you owe.
+You must simply inform your creditors that you will surely get back to them as soon as possible as you are preparing a plan to make a fair debt settlement offer.

-You must devote your time in determining accurately the amount you owe and also, the exact amount of cash still available with you to be divided among your creditors.
+You must devote your time to determining accurately the amount you owe and also, the exact amount of cash still available with you to be divided among your creditors.

-If you are having only a few creditors, it is best to explain all your terms clearly over the telephone personally.
+If you have only a few creditors, it is best to explain all your terms clearly over the telephone personally.
 You must obtain a written release after debt settlement as that is crucial.
 Without it, there is no proof that you have settled the debt.

 You must seek professional assistance from a qualified and experienced debt settlement lawyer if your creditors are being plain uncooperative regarding the settlement.
 Remember that debt forgiveness is liable to be taxed and treated as an income.